Kadisatou/Similar-States-Option-Pricing/2_BaselineModel/methodology.md

 \{C_1, C_2, \ldots, C_t\}
 $$

 In the implementation, at least 30 historical observations are required before a forecast is produced.
+Note that this approach also avoids look ehead bias since only available data up to the forecast date $$t$$ is used.

 ---